DLProjectTextGeneration/TextGeneration/README.md

 ### fitting the model

+Creation of the model

-We tried several models with different number of layers, different number of neurons by layer but the best model that we were able to train and test in the amount of time that we had is the folowing :
+We tried several models with different number of layers, different number of neurons by layer but the best model that we were able to train and test in the amount of time that we had is the following :

 ```
 model = Sequential()